Close

 New Keith Haring Wing at CCS Bard

-In October 2025, the Center for Curatorial Studies, Bard College (CCS Bard) will inaugurate its new Keith Haring Wing, a 12,000-square-foot addition to its Library, Archives, and collection storage facility.
+In October 2025, the Center for Curatorial Studies, Bard College (CCS Bard) inaugurated its new Keith Haring Wing, a 12,000-square-foot addition to its Library, Archives, and collection storage facility.
 The expansion responds to the continued growth of CCS Bard’s research center and collections, encompassing art and archival holdings.
 The addition more than doubles the current capacity of CCS Bard’s Library & Archives, significantly increasing the number of students, scholars and researchers it can support.

 Supported by a $10M capital campaign, the Keith Haring Wing is named in recognition of a lead $3M gift from the Keith Haring Foundation, which builds on the organization’s longstanding partnership with CCS Bard.
 Additional lead support for the project is provided by the Marieluise Hessel Foundation, along with major gifts from the Stavros Niarchos Foundation (SNF), the Martin and Rebecca Eisenberg Foundation, and a private foundation.
 Further support is provided by the CCS Bard Board of Governors and the Center’s community of patrons, supporters, and friends, along with in-kind support from ROI Office Interiors.